 By Melanie Beasley, RD, LD

-- Veggies for Breakfast – When you add some vegetables to the very first meal of the day, you feel great! (and a little righteous) Crumbles of raw broccoli or cauliflower in your eggs are a delicious and easy way to start – don’t forget the extra butter.
-Oftentimes, I find myself stir frying peppers (or whatever veggies I have on hand), onion and garlic in bacon fat with crumbled bacon and poached eggs on top.
+- Veggies for Breakfast – When you add some vegetables to the very first meal of the day, you feel great (and a little righteous)!
+Crumbles of raw broccoli or cauliflower in your eggs are a delicious and easy way to start – and don’t forget the extra butter.
+Oftentimes, I find myself stir frying peppers (or whatever veggies I have on hand), onion and garlic in butter (or if you have bacon fat, that’s even tastier!) with crumbled bacon and poached eggs on top.
 It sounds as good as it tastes!
-Another, faster, option is to make a protein smoothie and try adding spinach or kale, frozen cauliflower and carrots to the blender.
+Another, faster option is to make a protein smoothie and try adding spinach or kale, frozen cauliflower and carrots to the blender.
 You can’t taste the veggies and they really pack a nutritious punch in your smoothie.
 I purchase bags of organic kale or spinach and freeze them for an easy smoothie addition.
 Another tip is to take greens that are about to go past their prime and pop them in the freezer for your next smoothie.
 Waste not, want not!

 And finally, you can get SUPER creative with what you add to your salad, here are just a few of my favorites: